Harmony Area School District: Schools

 High school students may choose to attend Clearfield County Career and Technology Center for training in the construction and mechanical trades.
-The Central Intermediate Unit IU10 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.
+The Central Intermediate Unit IU10 provides the district with a wide variety of services, including specialized education for students with disabilities, hearing, speech and visual disability services, and professional development for staff and faculty.

 Extracurriculars

 Harmony Area School District offers a variety of clubs, activities and sports.
 Some sports are operated in cooperation with neighboring districts due to low student numbers.
 Cooperative sports include football, soccer, track and field, and wrestling.

 Harmony athletics

 There are baseball and softball fields on the school campus.
 The following are athletics provided solely by Harmony Area: